kylebarron/fiord-color-gl-style/README.md

 A basemap style useful with fiord color ideal as background map for data visualizations.
 It is using the vector tile schema of [OpenMapTiles](https://github.com/openmaptiles/openmaptiles).

+## Fork updates

+### Hosted sprite

+The sprites are also hosted from this repository.

+To make the sprite:

+1. Install spritezero-cli: `npm install -g @mapbox/spritezero-cli`
+2. Make the `sprite` dir: `mkdir -p sprite && cd sprite`
+3. Generate the low resolution sprite: `spritezero fiord-color-gl-style ../icons/`
+4. Generate the high resolution sprite: `spritezero --retina fiord-color-gl-style@2x ../icons/`

 ## Preview

 **[:globe_with_meridians: Browse the map](https://openmaptiles.github.io/fiord-color-gl-style/)**